 Second, it should be noted that although the average cost of a home addition figure cited above includes everything from small projects with low-end materials to major building projects with high-end materials, it is naturally slanted towards cheaper projects since those are the types of projects most commonly done.

 Third, the quality of work is not addressed in the average home addition cost.
 In other words, you get what you pay for when it comes to labor and the quality of work.
 Here at Home Pride Construction, we are committed to delivering the highest-quality design, craftsmanship, and customer experience.
-You can learn more about our home addition pricing tiers here.
+You can learn more about our home addition service in Millbrae, CA, here.

 Typical cost range

 Keeping those caveats in mind, the typical cost range for home additions goes from about $22,00 to $81,000.

 Factors That Affect The Cost Of A Home Addition

 There are a number of factors that can affect the cost of a home addition, and we’ll touch on some of the most important ones below.
 Read on to learn more.

 One of the most important factors affecting the cost of a home addition is its size and scope.
 Obviously, a larger addition with more square footage is going to cost more than a smaller one.
 But it’s not just square footage that you need to consider–the type of room you’re adding and its intended purpose will also play a role in determining the price.
 For example, adding an extra bedroom is going to be less expensive than adding a luxurious master suite complete with a walk-in closet and en-suite bathroom.

 Another big factor in the cost of a home addition is who you hire to do the work.
 If you choose to go with a reputable contractor such as Home Pride Construction, who has experience building additions, you can expect to pay more than if you try to DIY or hire an inexperienced contractor.
 But in most cases, it’s worth it to pay for quality workmanship.
 After all, this is your home we’re talking about!